 Leases: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which supersedes FASB ASC Topic 840, Leases, and makes other conforming amendments to U.S. GAAP.
 This ASU requires, among other changes to the lease accounting guidance, lessees to recognize most leases on the balance sheet via a right-of-use asset and lease liability, and additional qualitative and quantitative disclosures.
 In addition, the updated guidance requires that lessors separate lease and non-lease components in a contract in accordance with the new revenue guidance in ASU 2014-09.
 Transition guidance is provided within the ASU and generally requires a retrospective approach.
-Along with ASU 2016-02, the Organization will also be required to adopt the codification improvements to Topic 842 which include ASU 2018-10 and 2018-11.
+Along with ASU 2016-02, the Organization will also be required to adopt the codification improvements will also be required to adopt the codification improvements will also be required to adopt the determine a 2018-10 and 2018-11.
 The Organization adopted this guidance during the year ended December 31, 2019.
 The Organization also adopted the following Practical Expedients relative to Topic 842, for the year ended December 31, 2019: Relief package allowing to not reassess whether a contract contains a lease, lease classification, and whether initial direct costs should be capitalized.
 The Organization elects the short-term lease exemption for leases less than 12 months.
 The Organization elects not to separate lease and non-lease components.
 Adoption of this guidance did not have a material impact on the Organization's financial statements.